Soundings Leadership Team

 As Director of the Institute for Faith and Learning (IFL) since 2008, Dr. Darin Davis has experience with key programs already in operation that explore questions about vocation with Baylor students and educators alike.
 Dr. Davis also is the pastor of a rural, historic church in Falls County, Texas, and thus recognizes the dynamic relationship between a Christian university and congregational life.

 Project Coordinator – Nathan Hays, Ph.D.

-Dr. Rebecca Poe Hays earned a Ph.D. in Hebrew Bible/Old Testament at Baylor, where she has had teaching appointments in the Department of Religion, the Continuing Education Program, and George W. Truett Theological Seminary.
-The author of a number of scholarly articles in the field of biblical studies, she has also served in churches and Christian non-profits in Tennessee, Alabama, and Texas.
+Dr. Nathan Hays earned a Ph.D. in Hebrew Bible/Old Testament at Baylor, where he has had teaching appointments in the Department of Religion and George W. Truett Theological Seminary.
+The author of a number of scholarly articles in the field of biblical studies, he has also served in churches in Texas and North Carolina.